YWebCA/EloquentYWeb/README.md

 Do your work in this branch (not on master).
 Remember to make commits when you have finished a bite-sized problem.
 The goal is to move from working state, to working state&mdash;do not commit while your code is broken.
 Do not make huge commits.

+*See below for nformation about how to do the extercises themselves.*

 When you're done with your branch, merge it into your local master and push all your changes to your remote origin:

     git checkout master